Dragon Quest X: Gameplay

 Dragon Quest X is a massively multiplayer online role-playing game (MMORPG), where a customized player character travels the world of Astoltia completing quests and fighting monsters.
 While starting out as a human character, the player character is later transferred into the body of one of five available tribes: the powerful Ogre, the inquisitive Poppet, the aquatic Weddie, the forest-dwelling Elves, and the mining Dwarfs.
 Humans populate multiple settlements across Astoltia.
-Later versions added an additional Dragon race.
+Later versions added an additional Dragon race, although it is unavailable as an option for player characters.
 The game utilizes cloud storage for save files and other game data.
-As with most MMORPGs, Dragon Quest X requires a subscription fee to access, however there is a daily two-hour window dubbed "Kid's Time" where players can access and play the game free of charge.
+As with most MMORPGs, Dragon Quest X requires a subscription fee to access; however, there is a daily two-hour window dubbed "Kid's Time" where players can access and play the game free of charge.